The Fear of Caring for Divorced Parents

 The signs all point to trouble for Mom.
 You and your siblings are concerned, but not sure how to proceed, especially because your mother is reluctant to leave her longtime home.
 Leaving home, though, is only one option, and the least popular among older adults, many of whom just need a little help around the house.

 Family caregivers should look for a regular break from assisting their senior loved ones so they’re not neglecting their own health.
-Build a network of resources such as family, friends and professional caregiving services like Home Instead Senior Care®, whose CAREGiversSM are equipped to step in and lend a helping hand whenever it’s needed.
+Build a network of resources such as family, friends and professional caregiving services like Home Instead®, whose CAREGiversSM are equipped to step in and lend a helping hand whenever it’s needed.

 Get helpful tips and articles like these delivered to your email.